live-clones/dolfin-adjoint/docs/source/download/index.rst

 Mandatory dependencies:
 -----------------------

-- `FEniCS`_, version 1.6.
+- `FEniCS`_.
 For installation instructions for FEniCS, see `their installation instructions`_.

-- `libadjoint`_, version 1.6.
+- `libadjoint`_.
 This is a library written in C that manipulates the tape of the forward model to derive the associated adjoint equations.

 Optional dependencies:
 ----------------------